techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 If you're unable to purchase Communication Credits, open a support ticket from the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2166757), and we can work with you to mitigate this issue until a permanent solution is in place.

-### Customers with new commerce experience (NCE) calling subscriptions
+### Customers with Microsoft Customer Agreement (MCA) calling subscriptions

-The new commerce experience (NCE) allows customers to pay for services after the services were consumed, also known as post-usage billing.
+Microsoft Customer Agreement subscriptions allow customers to pay for services after the services were consumed, also known as post-usage billing.

-Because Communication Credits are a prepaid budget to support outgoing minutes, they're not available to purchase for customers with NCE calling subscriptions.
+Because Communication Credits are a prepaid budget to support outgoing minutes, they're not available to purchase for customers with MCA calling subscriptions.

-For more information about the new commerce experience for calling subscriptions, see [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services) and [New commerce overage for telco pay-as-you-go](/partner-center/new-commerce-telco-payg).
+For more information about the MCA billing account type, see [Understand your Microsoft business billing account](/microsoft-365/commerce/manage-billing-accounts) and [Understand your invoice for your Microsoft MCA billing account](/microsoft-365/commerce/billing-and-payments/understand-your-invoice).

 > [!WARNING]
-> NCE customers need to turn off Communication Credits automatic recharge.
-For instructions on how to turn off Communication Credits auto recharge, see [Turn off Communication Credits auto recharge for new commerce experience (NCE) customers](turn-off-communication-credits-auto-recharge-for-nce-customers.md).
+> MCA customers need to turn off Communication Credits automatic recharge.
+For instructions on how to turn off Communication Credits auto recharge, see [Turn off Communication Credits auto recharge for Microsoft MCA customers](turn-off-communication-credits-auto-recharge-for-nce-customers.md).

 ### Your Calling Plan or Audio Conferencing plan is through a Cloud Solution Provider (CSP)